Pioreactor/docs.pioreactor/developer-guide/03-Background jobs/01-intro-background-jobs.md

 slug: /intro-background-jobs
 ---

 The core unit of "work" in the Pioreactor software is a background job (called _activities_ in the web interface).
 Background jobs include `od_reading`, `monitor`, automation controllers, all the _automations_ themselves, etc. Often, a community plugin is a background job (or multiple jobs) that gives your bioreactor new abilities.
-There are a few core feature of a background job to be highlighted if you intend on working with them.
+There are a few important features of background jobs to be highlighted if you intend on working with them.

 ### Inheritance and file structure

 All background jobs inherit from the base class `pioreactor.background_jobs.base.BackgroundJob`.
 This class controls most of the behind-the-scenes behaviour of the class.

-Typically, we structure background job code such that the Python file has a single background job class.
+Typically, we structure background job code such that the Python file has a single background job class and a command-line interface.
 See examples [here](https://github.com/Pioreactor/pioreactor/tree/master/pioreactor/background_jobs).

 ### State of a job
 A background job can be in one of five different states: